Jessica Campbell (ice hockey): Coaching career

-On July 3, 2024, Campbell was hired to be the assistant coach for the Seattle Kraken, making her the first female coach to be behind the bench in NHL history.
+On July 3, 2024, Campbell was hired to be the assistant coach for the Seattle Kraken, making her the first female assistant coach in NHL history.
 Campbell worked with head coach Dan Bylsma with the Firebirds.
 She made her debut as assistant coach during the team's regular season opener on October 8.

+On April 30, 2026, the Kraken announced Campbell would be leaving her assistant coach position with the team on an expiring contract, opting to pursue other NHL coaching opportunities.

+On September 16, 2026, Campbell was named the manager of player development for the New Jersey Devils.

 Personal life

 Campbell is the youngest of four children.
 Her mother, Monique Campbell, played hockey at the University of Saskatchewan; her father also played.
 Campbell's older siblings all also played hockey.

 Campbell participated in the sixth season of Battle of the Blades, a Canadian reality show in which ice hockey players are teamed up with figure skaters and perform pair routines in front of a panel of judges each week to win money for their selected charities.
 She was paired with ice dancer Asher Hill and the team skated for the mental health advocacy organization Do It For Daron.
 Campbell and Hill were the runners up to the season’s champions, Meagan Duhamel and Wojtek Wolski.

 In 2023, Campbell was announced as a brand ambassador for Can-i Wellness oral spray supplements.